dwyl/mvp/api.md

 However, we will face some issues if we added a `Tag` controller for our API.
-It will **clash with TagController** because they share the same path.
+It will **clash with TagController** because they share the same path. 💥

 `Item` paths can be accessed by route helper `Routes.item_path(conn, :show, item.id)`, as shown in the terminal result.

-By adding `as: :api` attribute to our scope, these route helpers are prefixed with `"api"`, making it easier to use these Route helpers differentiate API and browser calls.
+By adding `as: :api` attribute to our scope, these route helpers will now be prefixed with `"api"`, making it easier differentiate API and browser calls.

 Here's the result after adding the aforementioned `as:` attribute to the scope.